inventwo/ioBroker.vis-2-widgets-inventwo/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* Fixed issue editor crashes when changing "Comparison operator" or "Compare by" on multiple states.
+* Fixesd issue state settings not used if condition is true.

 ### 0.1.1 (2024-04-05)
 * Fixed wrong default value for comparison operator